 Next thing I knew, I was in the back seat of a car.
 My hands were tied behind my back and my legs were tied together at my ankles.
 I looked out the window and saw a road sign that said Darent Lane.
 A hot feeling of dread filled my chest as I realized I had no idea where I was.
 I figured my only chance to escape was to somehow untie myself.
 I tried for a while to get my hands out, but I only managed to give myself intense rope burn.
 I figured I would at least get my captors to talk so I could always identify them.
 I started asked questions.

 “Where are we going?”
 I asked them.
 The man in the passenger seat turned around.
 He had bright blue eyes, freckles on his cheeks, and black hair.
 I was very surprised to see that he was my age.
 He at least looked and sounded eighteen.

 “You’ll find out soon enough,” he replied in a deep but smooth voice.

 “I realize that, but I like to know things in advance so…um yeah.
 Please tell me.”
 I said while batting my eyelashes sarcastically.

 “I’d love to tell you, but Shane is the only one who knows,” he told me while pointing at the driver.

 “And I ain’t tellin’ you nothing, little lady,” Shane grumbled in a gruff voice.

 “Okay whatever,” I said turning away from him and to the man in the passenger seat, “So he’s Shane, do you have a name?”
 I asked him.

 “I do,” he replied smugly.
-“It’s Joseph, Joey for short,” he said as he stretched out his hand as if for a hand shake.
+“It’s Joseph, Joey for short."
+He stretched out his hand as if for a hand shake.

 “Umm I am kind of inhibited at the moment,” I laughed.

 “Oh yeah, sorry.”
 He blushed, clearly a little embarrassed.

 “We’re here.
 So, stop yapping, Joseph and get her out,” Shane snapped from the front seat.

 “Okay, okay,” Joey mumbled as he looked at me.
 “So, what’s your name?”